QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2024-11-04-keycloak-in-multi-tenant-self-service-scenarios.md

 ## background (story time)

 I have set up and worked a lot with keycloak for an internal developer platform for a customer.
-We had great success with it and another team at the customer then went on and started using keycloak for a bunch of advanced oidc stuff in their legacy applications wich was very rewarding to hear about.
+We had great success with it and another team at the customer then went on and started using keycloak for a bunch of advanced oidc stuff in their legacy applications which was very rewarding to hear about.
 In one green field project they were also toying with the idea of allowing their customers to manage some of their settings through some portal for access to their apps.

 ![Sketch of authentication for different users to some set of applications](../assets/2024-11-04-img1-keycloak-tenants-users.png)